JamieBort/Portfolio-Website/README.md

 #### Directories

 - .vscode/ - See the [Workspace settings](https://code.visualstudio.com/docs/getstarted/settings#:~:text=Note%3A%20A%20VS%20Code%20%22workspace,feature%20called%20Multi%2Droot%20workspaces) in the VS Code documentation.

+- AccessibilityIssues/ - Contains accessibility issues raised by other people.
+And accessibility issues/questions that I need answered.

 - assets/ - The directory for the static resources.